PsiLotY/greenhouse/README.md

 # Greenhouse

 ## Setup
-First, the project is using the Pico Enviro+ Module with the software from the following (link)[https://gitlab.mi.hdm-stuttgart.de/iotee/firmware/-/packages].
+First, the project is uses the Pico Enviro+ module with the software from the following (link)[https://gitlab.mi.hdm-stuttgart.de/iotee/firmware/-/packages].
-To install the firmware you need the connect your device to your pc while holding down the reset button at the back of case.
+To install the firmware, you need to connect your device to your pc while holding down the reset button on the back of case.
 This will open the file explorer.
-Now you can upload the firmware (.uf2 file) onto the module.
+Now you can upload the firmware (.uf2 file) to the module.

 ### Device Code Setup
 To add the python packages for the project you can run `pip install -r requirements.txt`.